 Acute wry neck or torticollis can develop suddenly as severe stiffness and pain in the neck, with a spasm in the neck muscles.
 Torticollis is usually associated with newborn babies where they have been in a position with their head tilted for a prolonged period of time, either in the birth canal during labour and delivery or during breastfeeding or sleeping.
-However, we are going to only consider adult torticollis in this blog, also known as acute wry neck.
+However, in this blog we are going to only consider adult torticollis in this blog, also known as acute wry neck and discuss what a wry neck feels like.

 5 features of wry neck due to locked facet joint: